WhatAVibe/DiscordToMCWhitelist/README.md

     *   Validates the username using Mojang API
     *   Adds the username to the whitelist via RCON
     *   Logs the registration
+*   `!remove`: Remove self from whitelist
+    *   Checks if user is in the logs then removes whitelist and role

 ## License